ChelsieSalome/Linux-Ass1/README.md

 # III- Section 2 - Creating a Droplet running Arch Linux using the `doctl` Command-Line Tool

 ## Overview
-*Explain that this section will guide users through creating a Droplet running Arch Linux using the doctl command-line tool.*
-*Briefly mention that doctl is DigitalOcean’s command-line interface for managing Droplets and other resources.*
+In this section, you will be guided through the process of creating a Droplet running Arch Linux using the doctl command-line tool.`doctl` is DigitalOcean’s command-line interface that simplifies the management of Droplets and other resources on the platform.
+This section will cover everything from the installation of doctl to adding your SSH key to DigitalOcean, ensuring secure access to your Droplet.

 ## Step 1: Installing and Configuring `doctl`.
 ### a.
 Installing `doctl`: